Rockfish Gap: History

 In the 18th century, early trails used by Native Americans were gradually expanded to accommodate the westward expansion of Virginia colonists.
 The Three Chopt or Three Notch'd Road had been established in the Colony of Virginia between Richmond and the Shenandoah Valley by the 1740s.
 Most likely, the road followed an ancient Monacan trail from the village of Orapax (east of Richmond) to the western Shenandoah Valley.
 This well-planned route required only one major river crossing, the Rivanna at Charlottesville, with inns or taverns spaced about 10 miles apart.
 By 1782, carriages could cross the Blue Ridge at Rockfish Gap.

 In 1818, President of the United States James Monroe, former presidents Thomas Jefferson and James Madison, and Chief Justice of the United States Supreme Court John Marshall joined 24 other dignitaries at a meeting held in the Mountain Top Tavern at Rockfish Gap.
 Under Jefferson's leadership, they selected nearby Charlottesville as the site of the new University of Virginia.

-In 1854, the German landscape artist Edward Beyer, painted a landscape of Rockfish Gap and the Mountain House.
+In 1854, the German landscape artist, Edward Beyer, painted a landscape of Rockfish Gap and the Mountain House.

 Railroad, highway crossings

 State Chief Engineer Claudius Crozet of the Virginia Board of Public Works oversaw construction of the railroad tunnel under Rockfish Gap in the 1850s as part of the state-owned Blue Ridge Railroad.
 This tunnel was later used by Confederate General Stonewall Jackson to move his foot cavalry during the 1862 Peninsula Campaign of the American Civil War.
 The original tunnel was replaced by the Chesapeake and Ohio Railway with a new one on a slightly different alignment in the mid-20th century.
 The railroad is now owned by CSX Transportation and is operated under lease to Buckingham Branch Railroad, a Virginia-based short-line railroad.
-The old tunnel is still intact, and has been considered for possible re-use as a rail trail or bikeway.
+The old tunnel (aka Blue Ridge Tunnel) is still intact and has been considered for possible re-use as a rail trail or bikeway.
 In November 2020 the old tunnel and a short trail running through it were opened to the public.

 In the early 20th century, a road which was designated U.S. Route 250 in 1935 was built across the gap.
 In 1972 and 1973, sections of the new Interstate 64 were completed across Afton Mountain at Rockfish Gap.